aws-quickstart/quickstart-uipath-robot/README.md

 ## UiPath Robot on the AWS Cloud—Quick Start

-This Quick Start reference deployment guide provides step-by-step instructions for deploying UiPath Robot on AWS Cloud.

-This Quick Start is for users who wants to deploy UiPath Robot application on the AWS Cloud.
-It deploys UiPath Robot, which helps with robotic automation processes, allowing users to automate attended and unattended process tasks within their enterprise environment.
+This Quick Start is for users who wants to deploy UiPath Robot on the AWS Cloud.
+UiPath Robot helps with robotic automation processes, allowing users to automate attended and unattended process tasks within their enterprise environment.

 The [AWS CloudFormation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=uipath&templateURL=https://aws-quickstart.s3.amazonaws.com/quickstart-uipath-robot/templates/main.template.yaml) included with the Quick Start automates deploying UiPath Robot on AWS.
 You can also use the AWS CloudFormation template as a starting point for your own implementation.